justinoboyle/CS554-Final/README.md

 ### Local MongoDB server

-Set the `MONGODB_URI` environment variable to the URI of your local MongoDB server.
+Set the `DATABASE_URL` environment variable to the URI of your local MongoDB server.
 You can do this by creating a `.env` file in the root directory of the project, and adding the following line:

 ```
-MONGODB_URI=mongodb://127.0.0.1:27017
+DATABASE_URL=mongodb://127.0.0.1:27017
 ```

 First, run the development server: